RiverArchitect/Media/README.md

-# What does River Architect?
+# What can I do with River Architect?

 River Architect is a Python 2 - based open-source package that supports stream designers with a set of GUI modules.
 The current core functionalities are: